SomSingh23/socket_programming/README.md

 <img src = 'socket2.jpeg' width = 600px >

-## In this repo you will find code to connect your computer with other comupter using socket programming
+## In this repo you will find code to connect your computer with other comupter using socket programming in python